phinocio/loadorderlibrary-api-docs/users/login.md

 |-------|------|----------|-------------|
 | name  |string| Yes | The user's name |
 | password | string | Yes | The user's password |

+> Since emails are optional, the username is what is used to login.
+{.is-info}

 ## Example HTTP Responses